elusivecodes/FrostCore/README.md

 Get the value property of the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 const val = core.getValue(nodes);
 ```

 Set the value property for each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `value` is a string that will become the value of the element.

 ```
 core.setValue(nodes, value);